How Long Does It Take For A Sprain To Heal?

 So, if you’re wondering what to do for a sprained ankle, try the exercises below help gradually increase mobility in the injured joint:

-Take a seat, ensuring you are balanced, and then begin slowly rotating your ankle in a clockwise circle for 5 to 10 counts.
+Take a seat, ensuring you're balanced, and then begin slowly rotating your ankle in a clockwise circle for 5 to 10 counts.
 Then, switch to an anti-clockwise rotation for the same count.
 Take a break for a minute and then repeat the process 2 to 3 times.

-If you are experiencing pain with this exercise, then stop and come back to it when you’re a bit further along in your sprained ankle recovery time.
+If you're experiencing pain with this exercise, then stop and come back to it when you’re a bit further along in your sprained ankle recovery time.

 Once you are seated safely, leisurely point your toes forward, extending your ankle.
 Then, pull your ankle gently back in, pointing your toes to the ceiling.
 Do this for up to 30 reps, stopping if you feel severe pain, and try to repeat the exercise at least 3 times a day.